Grupo Vidanta: Foro Vidanta

 Foro Vidanta is an international symposium organized by Grupo Vidanta.
 It exists with an aim to initiate a dialogue between industry leaders and experts from around the world in order to establish recommendations on how to responsibly use tourism as an engine of positive change.
 The forum is supported by the College of Mexico, the National Autonomous University of Mexico (UNAM), and the Center for Research and Teaching in Economics.

 Foro Vidanta's inaugural event was held in May 2018 in Nuevo Vallarta.
 Some of the presenters and speakers at the event included Mexico's Commissioner of Protected Areas Alejandro del Mazo Maza, Lonely Planet CEO Daniel Houghton, Cirque du Soleil President and CEO Daniel Lamarre, and Hollywood actresses and philanthropists Brooke Shields and Gwyneth Paltrow.

-Mexico Open

-Grupo Vidanta partnered with Grupo Salinas to host the Mexico Open at Vidanta.
-The 2021–22 PGA Tour tournament took place at Vidanta Nuevo Vallarta between April 28 and May 1, 2022.
-During the tour, the company hosted 144 professional players at the Vidanta Vallarta Golf Course to compete for an accumulated purse of $7.3 million and 500 FedEx Cup points.

-Vidanta Nuevo Vallarta will be the home venue for the Mexico Open at Vidanta for 2023 (April 27 to 30) and 2024.

 Delia Morán-Vidanta Foundation

 Delia Morán-Vidanta Foundation is a CSR initiative started by the company in 2013 to contribute to the preparation and development of underprivileged children in Mexico.
 As of 2017, more than 500 children have benefited from its programs in the state of Nayarit.